 How do I get an appointment and what is the procedure?

-As soon as you have prepared all the documents for the birth announcement or the name declaration, use the contact form à to ask for an appointment at the embassy.
+As soon as you have prepared all the documents for the birth announcement or the name declaration, please book an appointment here.

 The embassy does not process any applications itself, but forwards them to the responsible registry office, if you wish.
 However, you also have the option of sending your application directly to the responsible registry office, provided no name declaration is required.